 - Unemployment Rate: 3.8%

 Another top pick for major cities in the Midwest, Omaha is vastly different from the typical view of Nebraska.
-Mutual of Omaha, ConAgra Foods, Union Pacific, Kiewit, and Berkshire Hathaway are all major players in the Omaha economy.
-Offutt Air Force Base is another huge draw.
-It’s home to more than 23,000 active military, families, and civilians, as well as the headquarters of U.S. Strategic Command.
+Mutual of Omaha, Union Pacific, Kiewit, and Berkshire Hathaway are all major players in the Omaha economy.
+Offutt Air Force Base is another huge draw, and it’s home to more than 23,000 active military, families, and civilians, as well as the headquarters of U.S. Strategic Command.
 This makes Omaha a fantastic home for both veterans and active military.

 Spend a day exploring the internationally-renowned Henry Doorly Zoo & Aquarium.
 If you can catch a game, the UNO Mavericks men’s hockey team draws impressive crowds on the ice at Baxter Arena.
-Make sure to save your summers for the College World Series and Olympic Swim Trials, both of which bring in visitors from all over the country to cheer on their favorite teams and competitors!
+Save your summers for the College World Series and Olympic Swim Trials, both of which bring in visitors from all over the country to cheer on their favorite teams and competitors!

-Whether it’s local fast-food like Runza or upscale options like V.Mertz and The Grey Plume, you definitely won’t go hungry living in Omaha.
+Whether it’s local fast-food like Runza or upscale options like V.Mertz and Fleming’s Prime Steakhouse & Wine Bar, you definitely won’t go hungry living in Omaha.
 Looking for dessert?
-There are endless ice cream flavors among eCreamery, Coneflower, and Ted and Wally’s.
-Ready to hit the town?
-Grab an old-fashioned at cocktail bar Mercury, dance the night away at nightclub The Max, or engage 8-bit enemies at Beercade if you’re ready to hit the town.
+Scoop up some of the best ice cream flavors among eCreamery, Coneflower, and Ted and Wally’s.
+Or grab an old-fashioned at cocktail bar Mercury, dance the night away at nightclub The Max, or engage 8-bit enemies at Beercade if you’re ready to hit the town.

 Overland Park, KS